RudraMenon/RudraMenon.github.io/index.md

  - Action: any drop, stall, turn, assist or goal
  - Playing time: how many points a player participated in during the season.
 This is not a measure of time (like minutes or hours) a player spent on the field, but rather how many times he was one of the seven people put on the line at the beginnning of a point.
 If you're unfamiliar with the game flow of an ultimate frisbee game, [click here](https://www.youtube.com/watch?v=YkMMqOUNyKk) to learn more.
  - Passing percentage: how many throws a player successfully completed
- - Line: the seven players who are on the field during a single point.
+ - Line: the seven players who are on the field for the Space Bastards during a single point.
 The line changes from one point to the next.

 ```markdown
  {r part 1, RESULTS=HIDE}